flanagancd68/talmidimway/content/tour/why-go.md

 {{< /spoiler >}}

 {{< spoiler text="What is the COVID situation?" >}}
 As of 5/20/2022, Israel requires only a health questionnaire to be completed.
-Thee are no longer vaccine or negative test requirements to enter the country.
-Should a traveler test positive for COVID while in country, a four-day quarantine period would be imposed.
+Thee are no vaccine or negative test requirements to enter Israel or the USA (for US Citizens).

-US Citizens may reenter the country without a vaccine, but they must supply a negative test prior to returning.
-Should this requirement still be in effect when we travel, GTI will arrange for the COVID testing in Israel.
 {{< /spoiler >}}